clearvis-io/clearvisio-appointment-booker/README.md

 ## Detailed constructor arguments of ClearvisioAppointmentBooker
 * **header**: The title and subtitle of the appointment booker UI (eg. `{title: 'TITLE', subtitle: 'subtitle'}`) Subtitle is not required
 * **storeCode**: The code of a store in the clearvis.io subscription.
 (It can be configured on the clearvis.io UI.)
 * **apiPath**: The booker sends all API requests from to this endpoint.
 It is recomended, to create a proxy controller on you webserver for this, so API key is hidden from the browser.
-(An example proxy php code file will be provided in a future update.
+(See below for an example proxy php file.
 For deatails of the clearvis.io API see the documentation on the clearvis.io UI.)
 * **apiHeaders**: Additional headers sent in the API requests
   ```js
       new ClearvisioAppointmentBooker({